Delta encoding

 Delta encoding is a way of storing or transmitting data in the form of differences (deltas) between sequential data rather than complete files; more generally this is known as data differencing.
 Delta encoding is sometimes called delta compression, particularly where archival histories of changes are required (e.g., in revision control software).

 The differences are recorded in discrete files called "deltas" or "diffs".
 In situations where differences are small – for example, the change of a few words in a large document or the change of a few records in a large table – delta encoding greatly reduces data redundancy.
 Collections of unique deltas are substantially more space-efficient than their non-encoded equivalents.

 From a logical point of view, the difference between two data values is the information required to obtain one value from the other – see relative entropy.
-The difference between identical values (under some equivalence) is often called 0 or the neutral element.
+The difference between identical values (under some equivalence) is often called $0$ or the neutral element.

+Data differencing

+In computer science and information theory, data differencing or differential compression is producing a technical description of the difference between two sets of data – a source and a target.
+Formally, a data differencing algorithm takes as input source data and target data, and produces difference data such that given the source data and the difference data, one can reconstruct the target data ("patching" the source with the difference to produce the target).

-Simple example
+Numeric example

 Perhaps the simplest example is storing values of bytes as differences (deltas) between sequential values, rather than the values themselves.
-So, instead of 2, 4, 6, 9, 7, we would store 2, 2, 2, 3, −2.
+So, instead of $(2, 4, 6, 9, 7)$, we would store $(2, 2, 2, 3, -2)$.
 This reduces the variance (range) of the values when neighbor samples are correlated, enabling a lower bit usage for the same data.
 IFF 8SVX sound format applies this encoding to raw sound data before applying compression to it.
 Not even all 8-bit sound samples compress better when delta encoded, and the usability of delta encoding is even smaller for 16-bit and better samples.
 Therefore, compression algorithms often choose to delta encode only when the compression is better than without.
 However, in video compression, delta frames can considerably reduce frame size and are used in virtually every video compression codec.
+These frames require a different type of delta calculation.